brimdata/zed/docs/lake/README.md

 ## Indexes

-A "zed index" is a zng index file that pertains to just one chunk of lake data and represents just one indexing rule.
+A `zed index` is a zng index file that pertains to just one chunk of lake data and represents just one indexing rule.
 If you're curious about what's in the index, it's just a sorted list of keyed records along with some additional zng streams that comprise a constant b-tree index into the sorted list.